 Efforts on waste management is not limited within production facilities.
+A purposive program is on-going to expand digitalization of records and documents to further reduce generation of paper waste.
 Employees are also highly encouraged to reduce their carbon footprint.
+The

-The Human Resources (HR) Department deploy various projects, activities and learning sessions to create awareness and educate employees on the different sustainable development initiatives of the business.
+Human Resources (HR) Department deploy various projects, activities and learning sessions to create awareness and educate employees on the different sustainable development initiatives of the business.